QuantEcon/lecture-source-py/rst_files/odu.rst

 The model is as above, apart from the fact that

-* the density :math:`h` is unknown
+* the density :math:`q` is unknown

-* the worker learns about :math:`h` by starting with a prior and updating based on wage offers that he/she observes
+* the worker learns about :math:`q` by starting with a prior and updating based on wage offers that he/she observes

 The worker knows there are two possible distributions :math:`F` and :math:`G` --- with densities :math:`f` and :math:`g`

-At the start of time, "nature" selects :math:`h` to be either :math:`f` or :math:`g` --- the wage distribution from which the entire sequence :math:`\{W_t\}` will be drawn
+At the start of time, "nature" selects :math:`q` to be either :math:`f` or :math:`g` --- the wage distribution from which the entire sequence :math:`\{W_t\}` will be drawn

 This choice is not observed by the worker, who puts prior probability :math:`\pi_0` on :math:`f` being chosen